-- ☑ contribute to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSYW's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - work in partnership with DCSYW to provide training and support to assist carers, direct care staff, foster carers and kinship carers (whichever is relevant) to provide positive behaviour support to individual children and young people.
-This must include training in strategies to respond to the unsafe behaviour of children and young people (Reactive Responses).
+- the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSSDS's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - ☑ Work in partnership with DCSSDS to provide training, supervision and support to assist foster and kinship carers and direct care staff (whichever is relevant) to provide positive behaviour support to individual children and young people.